acediaye/MyRepo/readme.txt

 git commit -m: saves comment message without vim git commit -a: any changes to files that are currently tracked will be automatically staged, new files wont be staged and need to be manually added

+git rm -r <filename.txt>: remove a file or folder

-git log: commit history, list out commits and their details like author, date, and comment messages
+git log: commit history, list out commits and their details like author, date, and comment messages git diff <source> <targetbranch>: preview changes before merging

 git branch: list branches
 git branch <branchname>: creates new branch with name git branch -d <branch name>: delete a branch git checkout <branchname>: switch to branchname, or switch to master branch
-	before merge need to make sure that you are on the destination branch

-git merge <source branch>: merge source branch to destination
+	before merge need to make sure that you are on the destination branch git merge <source branch>: merge source branch to destination
-	conflicts: head is the version in the current branch, master is the version in the source branch git mergetool: need external program to help merge conflicts ie tortisemerge, winmerge
+	conflicts: head is the version in the current branch, master is the version in the source branch git merge <source> <target branch>: merge a branch into target branch git mergetool: need external program to help merge conflicts ie tortisemerge, winmerge

 git stash: take dirty state of branch including tracked modifications and staged changes and saves it on a stack of unfinished changes that can be reapplied at any time
-	when we add and commit then switch to different branch, files disappear/appears when we makes changes but dont commit them, the changes remain in the branches git stash apply: reapply changes from the stash to branch
+	when we add and commit then switch to different branch, files disappear/appears when we makes changes but dont commit them, the changes remain in the branches git stash apply: reapply changes from the stash to branch git stash clear: remove all stashed entries

-git remote: list remote repositories git remote -v: list fetch and push remote repos with alias origin git remote add <aliasname> <url>: add additional remote repositories git clone <https://github.com/<name>/<repo>.git: copy remote repository to local folder, inclcudes commit history
+git remote: list remote repositories git remote -v: list fetch and push remote repos with alias origin git remote add <aliasname> <url>: add additional remote repositories git remote set-url <aliasname> <url>:  set repo alias to new url git clone <https://github.com/<name>/<repo>.git: copy remote repository to local folder, inclcudes commit history

 git fetch origin: go to server and get any changes made since last clones or fetched